 - hepatoprotective drugs - protect the cells of the inflamed organ from further destruction;

-- When infectious hepatitis requires antibiotic therapy or antiviral drugs.
+- in case of infectious hepatitis, antibiotic therapy or antiviral drugs are required.

-Complex therapy is used, which is prescribed exclusively by the veterinarian.
+Used complex therapy, which is prescribed exclusively by a veterinarian.

-For preventive purposes, a special vaccine has been developed that allows the animal's organism to develop its own immunity.
-Since the dog can get infected during a contact with a sick animal, the owner should watch the circle of his communication, do not allow drinking and eat on the street.
+For prophylactic purposes, a special vaccine has been developed that allows the animal body to develop its own immunity.
+Since the dog may become infected during contact with a sick animal, the owner should keep track of his circle of communication, not allow him to eat and eat on the street.

-If the pet has a predisposition to liver disease, it is recommended to consult the veterinarian every six months and take blood biochemistry.
+If the pet has a predisposition to liver diseases, then it is recommended to go to the veterinarian every six months and take a blood biochemistry.

-The liver belongs to the vital organs performing many functions, therefore its inflammation without timely treatment can cause a number of complications:
+The liver is a vital organ that performs many functions, so its inflammation without timely treatment can cause a number of complications:

-- risk of spread of inflammation to the kidneys;
+- the risk of inflammation in the kidneys;

 - acute organ failure;

-Hepatitis can both go unnoticed, and cause serious violations.
-Therefore, the owner of the dog should be attentive to the health of his pet and do not ignore the emerging symptoms.
+Hepatitis can pass unnoticed as well as cause serious violations.
+Therefore, the owner of the dog should be attentive to the health of his pet and not ignore the emerging symptoms.